Florida Democratic Party

-The Florida Democratic Party is the affiliate of the Democratic Party in the U.S. state of Florida, headquartered in Tallahassee.
-Former commissioner of agriculture Nikki Fried is the current chair.
+The Florida Democratic Party is the affiliate of the Democratic Party in the U.S. state of Florida, headquartered in Tallahassee, Florida.
+Former Florida commissioner of agriculture Nikki Fried is the current chair.

 Andrew Jackson, the first territorial governor of Florida in 1821, co-founded the Democratic Party.
 After Florida achieved statehood, the party dominated state politics until the Reconstruction era following the Civil War, when Black citizens gained the right to vote.
-The party regained its dominance until the 1950s, after which Florida became a swing state until the 2020s.
+The party regained its dominance until the 1950s, after which Florida became a swing state until the 2020s, when it became a safe Republican state.

 Following the 2022 elections, the Florida Republican Party holds supermajorities in both chambers of the Florida Legislature.
 The Florida Democratic Party holds neither of the state's U.S. Senate seats, and no statewide executive offices.

 History

 Andrew Jackson was the first Territorial Governor of Florida in 1821.

 The Florida Democratic Party has historically dominated Florida's state and local politics for long periods.
 Andrew Jackson, the first territorial governor of Florida in 1821, co-founded the Democratic Party.
 As Florida moved from territory to statehood status, the Florida Democratic Party emerged from the Locofocos.
 John Milton led the party, and became governor of the state, during the Civil War era.

 Republicans gained control during the Reconstruction era after the American Civil War and there were African-American officeholders during and following the Reconstruction era in Florida.
 Democrats regained control and disenfranchised black voters.
 There were no Republican governors from 1877 until 1967, when Claude R. Kirk, a Republican from Jacksonville, was sworn in as governor of Florida.